thetillhoff/workshop/docs/labs/lab_3/1_hands_on.md

 The two new lines will tell docker to parse the `todo-service/.env` file and pass the each of the variables declared in it to the container as environment variables.

 Verify that the application still works as intended with `docker compose up --build`.
+The `--build` tells docker to rebuild the image, because application files changed.
+By default, docker only rebuilds, when the Dockerfile changed.

 Then, update the credentials in the `todo-service/.env` file with credentials for your database in AWS.
 You can find them in the Secret Manager of the AWS account.